chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_sql_managed_instances.md

 : **Field**: `type`

 `properties`
-: A list of properties for all the SQL managed instances.
+: A list of properties for all the SQL-managed instances.

 : **Field**: `properties`